jmcnamara/rust_xlsxwriter/examples/Readme.md

   Excel documentation for these functions.

 * app_file_to_memory.rs - An example of creating a simple Excel xlsx file in an in memory Vec<u8> buffer using the rust_xlsxwriter library.
-Note, although the final file will be in memory the intermediate files that make up the xlsx file are written to temporary files on disk before the final file is assembled.

 * app_formatting.rs - An example of the various cell formatting options that are available in the rust_xlsxwriter library.
 These are laid out on